Who Pays Taxes?

 Now, you might think that a country as enamored with the pioneer spirit and the value of hard work would give money earned through labor a preferential tax rate.
 After all, if people are working hard for their money, don’t they deserve to keep more of it than someone who just sits on a beach all day while their investments increase in value?

 The sad truth at the heart of our tax code is that it gives huge incentives to corporations and people earning their money without working (who happen to almost exclusively be wealthy), and things are just getting worse.
-Last year’s massive tax bill did a lot of things for a lot of people, but almost all the benefits handed out were concentrated in three of the four baskets: corporations, passive income earners, and those inheriting millions.
+That massive tax bill did a lot of things for a lot of people, but almost all the benefits handed out were concentrated in three of the four baskets: corporations, passive income earners, and those inheriting millions.

 That’s the story of the tax bill.
 There’s no shortage of infuriating specifics, many of which we cover elsewhere on this website, but the fundamentals are clearly and deeply disturbing.
 Republicans gave a tax cut to corporations and the idle rich while setting up the rest of the country to deal with the fallout.
 They may say they care about the middle class, or the value of work, or tax fairness, but taxes are really about values, and their values are clear and on display here.